privacy-scaling-explorations/zkevm-specs/specs/transactions-proof.md

 |        | *TxContextFieldTag* |            |             |
 | $TxID  | CallData            | $ByteIndex | $value: raw |

 These rows are repeated `MAX_CALLDATA_BYTES` times.
-When the total numer of bytes from all transactions' call data is less than `MAX_CALLDATA_BYTES`, the rows corresponding to unused transactions will use the `CallData` tag with `TxID = 0`.
+When the total number of bytes from all transactions' call data is less than `MAX_CALLDATA_BYTES`, the rows corresponding to unused transactions will use the `CallData` tag with `TxID = 0`.